12 months by cncdivi

-Flip your vise stop down before removing the part so you can put it right back if you decide to…
+I flip my Kurt vise stop down before removing the part so I can put it right back if I need to…

 Don’t have a stop on your milling vise?
 How about a small Kant-Twist clamp?
 Can you get one on the jaws?
 They can even be used as carriage stops on a manual lathe.

 No vise stop?
 Drop a Kant-Twist on the vise jaws to act as a stop…

 Design for Inspection and Re-Work from the Start